 In their time in Early Years, children will make sense of their physical world and their community by exploring, observing, and finding out about people, places, technology and the environment. children will have talked about the lives and roles of people around them.
 They will begin to look at their local area on wellie walks around the school grounds.
 In addition, the children are encouraged to share postcards and pictures from places they have visited and begin to ask geographical questions.

-In Year 1 children build on the EYFS Understanding of the world finding out about people, places and the world around us.
-The children learn about their immediate locality, to do this children learn about places around our school and grounds.
+In Year 1 children build on the EYFS Understanding of the World, finding out about people, places and the world around us.
+The children learn about their immediate locality so they learn about places around our school and grounds.
 They learn about familiar features such as houses, farms and shops building on their everyday experiences.

-These key concepts underpin learning in each milestone.
+These key concepts underpin learning in each year group.
 This enables children to reinforce and build upon prior learning, make connections and develop subject specific language.

 At Lord Street, children have the opportunity to record their learning in a variety of ways, which is recorded within their geography exercise books (KS1 and KS2).
 Evidence of the learning is dependent on the lesson outcome, year group and the knowledge and skills being developed.
 This can be in the form of writing, fieldwork and other geographical activities relating to the learning.

 Teachers assess children’s learning throughout each lesson to ensure understanding of skills and knowledge before progressing further.
 Teachers use a range of formative assessment, through the use of questioning and retrieval practise to assess children against the aims of the lesson.